Home >

 • The importance of adapting your work experience to American recruitment standards and how it simplifies your job search.

-• Tips for optimizing your resume with strategic keyword usage.
+• Tips for optimizing your resume with strategic keyword USage.

 • Essential sections to include in your resume and additional sections that can strengthen your application.